MihutaMihail/Unity-v2021.3.16_Platformer/README.md

 • The game has no sound effects or music.

-• _readmeImg = this folder is not a part of the project.
+• _readme_readmeImg = this folder is not a part of the project.
 Its sole purpose is to stock the images that are inside the README.md (this goes for any _folderName in any project)